Skip to content

 11 March – 20 April 2013

 For six weeks in 2013, Norwich is home to a festival of Japanese handmade paper, or washi.
 The Norwich University of the Arts (NUA) Gallery is showing two unique collections of historic and contemporary washi, demonstrating both continuity and change in this ancient tradition.
-The International Association of Hand Papermakers and Paper Artists (IAPMA) is also organising two exhibitions, at the Anteros Arts Foundation and Mandell’s Gallery.
+The International Association of Hand Papermakers and Paper Artists (IAPMA) (link opens in a new window) is also organising two exhibitions, at the Anteros Arts Foundation (link opens in a new window) and Mandell’s Gallery (link opens in a new window).
 Paper artists around the world have been invited to submit work that embodies the essence of the Japanese papermaking heritage.

 In parallel with these three exhibitions, there will be a one-day conference on Japanese paper on Saturday 16 March 2013, to be held at NUA, several papermaking workshops, and a new book.These events offer a unique opportunity to view and engage with handmade papers from Japan and elsewhere.